devguiamf/tcc-backend/src/file/README.md

 ## Example Usage Flow

-1. **Upload File**:
+1. **Create/Update with File**:
-   - Client sends POST request with FormData containing the file
+   - Client sends POST/PUT request with FormData containing entity data + file
-   - Query parameters specify module and entityId
+   - Service/Store module receives the request
-   - System generates unique filename and stores file
+   - FileService automatically uploads the file to `./uploads/{module}/`
    - File metadata is saved to database
-   - Returns FileOutput with URL for accessing the file
+   - Entity's `imageUrl` is updated with the file path
+   - Entity is returned with `imageBase64` field populated

-2. **List Files**:
+2. **Retrieve Entity**:
-   - Client requests files by module and entityId
-   - System returns all associated files

-3. **Download File**:
-   - Client requests file by ID
+   - Client requests Service or Store by ID
-   - System streams file content with appropriate headers
+   - System checks if `imageUrl` points to a local file
+   - If file exists, reads it and converts to base64
+   - Returns entity with `imageBase64` field containing `data:{mimeType};base64,{base64String}`

-4. **Delete File**:
+3. **Delete Entity**:
-   - Authenticated user requests deletion
+   - When Service or Store is deleted
+   - System automatically deletes all associated files from disk
-   - System removes file from filesystem and metadata from database
+   - File metadata is removed from database

-## Integration with Service and Store Modules

-The File module is designed to work with the Service and Store modules:

-- **Service Module**: Can upload images for services using `module=service` and the service ID as `entityId`
-- **Store Module**: Can upload images for stores using `module=store` and the store ID as `entityId`

-After uploading a file, the returned URL can be used to update the `imageUrl` field in Service or Store entities.

 ## Notes

-- Files are stored on the local filesystem (consider using cloud storage for production)
+- Files are stored on the local filesystem in `./uploads/{module}/` directory
+- File paths are saved in the `imageUrl` field of Service and Store entities
+- Images are automatically converted to base64 when entities are retrieved
 - File names are sanitized to avoid conflicts and special characters
 - No file size limits are enforced (consider adding limits for production)
 - No MIME type restrictions (consider adding validation for security)
 - The module automatically creates necessary directories if they don't exist
-- Files are not automatically deleted when entities are deleted (should be handled manually or via cascade operations)
+- Files are automatically deleted when entities are deleted
+- The module is internal-only and has no public endpoints